 Personal contacts are the foundation of success in trade, even if you only plan to sell online.
 Ensure you have the budget to visit the market.
 Attend a relevant trade fair or conference to assess the suitability of your goods or services, identify any applicable cultural factors, and regulatory requirements.
 Many exhibitions are available virtually during the COVID pandemic.
 Trust is fundamental to the success of any relationship.
 You may need to visit the market several times before securing valuable contracts.
 Continue to factor in regular travel to your established export markets.
 Maintaining a frequent presence is essential to continued success.
 While international travel is restricted, the importance of maintaining personal contacts remains essential.

 - Research the words and images of your branding/advertising.

-- Check no undesired implications in local language, both official and colloquial
+- Check no undesired implications are in a local language, both official and colloquial

 - Will advertising need to be changed to be sensitive to local custom/religion?

 - Check for existing brands with the same or similar names

 It is important to determine your price position before initiating conversations with potential clients or agents – an inaccurate informal price indication, especially if too low, can be difficult to increase.